Facebook pixelFilter Ideas to Gain Strategic Focus

 The brain was built for single-tasking.
 Information overload tends to increase distractions and multitasking, which works against optimal brain performance.
 Filtering content to block unimportant details trains your brain to focus on a single task and process the important details.

-• Creating a workspace conducive to concentration
+• Create a workspace conducive to concentration.

 Share this article